Racism against Chinese and East Asian people is under-reported.

 • Fear of reporting

 Unfortunately, many hate crimes against Chinese and other East Asian people are also under-reported in the media and overlooked by society.
-Furthermore, the number of Chinese and East Asians working in the media is low and therefore their voices underrepresented, leaving the chances of Sinophobia/Sinophobic attacks being covered very slim.’
+Furthermore, the number of Chinese and East Asians working in the media is low and therefore their voices are underrepresented, leaving the chances of Sinophobia/Sinophobic attacks being covered very slim.’

 Furthermore, the number of Chinese and East Asians working in the media is low, and therefore, their voices are underrepresented, leaving the chances of Sinophobic attacks being covered very slim.